walkman1915/excel-competencies-tracking/README.md

 All competencies can be retrieved with a GET request at the "<endpoint_url>/competencies" level.
 The response will contain a list of JSON values representing each competency in the master competencyies table list.

 To retrieve a specific competency, we make a GET request at "<endpoint_url>/competencies/{competencyId}" level.
 To clarify, {competencyId} should be replaced with the competenctyId of the competency we want to retrieve.
-For example, a GET request to ""<endpoint_url>/competencies/2" will retrieve the competency with the id "2" or return a __Status Code 404__: Resource Not Found error if there does not exist a competency with the if "2".
+For example, a GET request to ""<endpoint_url>/competencies/2" will retrieve the competency with the id "2" or return a __Status Code 404__: Resource Not Found error if there does not exist a competency with the id "2".

-When competencies are succesfully retrieved the resonse will have a __Status Code 200__.
+When competencies are succesfully retrieved the response will have a __Status Code 200__.

 ### Removing Competencies

 To delete a specific competency, we make a DELETE request at "<endpoint_url>/competencies/{competencyId}" level.
 To clarify, {competencyId} should be replaced with the competenctyId of the competency we want to retrieve.
-For example, a DELETE request to ""<endpoint_url>/competencies/2" will remove the competency with the id "2" or return a __Status Code 404__: Resource Not Found error if there does not exist a competency with the if "2".
+For example, a DELETE request to ""<endpoint_url>/competencies/2" will remove the competency with the id "2" or return a __Status Code 404__: Resource Not Found error if there does not exist a competency with the id "2".

 When a competency is sucessfully deleted the response will have a __Status Code 204__.